haseeb-cb/fundamentals-of-gis/Content/6_Exercise.md

 10. Now, we want to **find out which water pumps is closest to the addresses where there have been deaths recorded**.
 Thiessen polygons are a method used to divide a space into regions based on their proximity to features.
 That is, within a Thiessen polygon, all the deaths are closer to the point (in this case a pump) that was used to generate that polygon, than to any other point (or pump) in the feature set.
 Let’s create a set of Thiessen polygons based upon the locations of the Water Pumps in our project.

-	- In the Processing Toolbox Window, search for Voronoi
+	- From the Processing Toolbox, open the *Voronoi polygons* tool
-	- Double–click the Voronoi polygons tool c) On the Voronoi tool select Water_Pumps as the Input layer
+	- Inthe Voronoi tool select Water_Pumps as the Input layer
 	- Set the Buffer region to 50%
 	- Press Run